 Conclusion: Are PPC ads worth it for small business?

-PPC ads and Google AdWords can be effective for small business—if you use them correctly.
+PPC ads and Google Ads can be effective for small business—if you use them correctly.